-- Restoring the color of stained and discolored teeth.
+- Restore the color of stained and discolored teeth.

-Dental bridges are used to replace a missing tooth or multiple teeth to restore the health and aesthetic appeal of the oral cavity.
-They consist of artificial teeth connected to dental crowns on both or one side.
-The artificial teeth fill the gaps left by missing teeth and the crowns are cemented on to the teeth present on either side of the gap.
-They provide for a great restorative solution for patients looking for non-surgical methods of replacing missing teeth.
+A dental bridge replaces a missing tooth or multiple teeth to restore the health and aesthetic appeal of the oral cavity.
+Dental bridges consist of artificial teeth connected to dental crowns on both or one side.
+The artificial teeth fill the gaps left by missing teeth, and the crowns are cemented onto the teeth present on either side of the gap.
+They provide a great restorative solution for patients looking for non-surgical methods of replacing missing teeth.

-Tooth loss is inevitable but it is necessary to replace missing teeth.
-If not replaced timely, tooth loss gives birth to orthodontic and periodontal problems.
-Dental implants are used to replace missing teeth to restore the health and beauty of the oral cavity.
+Tooth loss is inevitable, but it is necessary to replace missing teeth.
+If not replaced, tooth loss not only gives birth to orthodontic and periodontal problems but also affects the cosmetic appeal of the teeth.
+Dental implants replace missing teeth to restore the health and beauty of the oral cavity.
 They are titanium screws that are surgically placed below the gum line into a hole drilled in the underlying bone.
 These titanium screws act as false tooth roots that are then connected to a dental crown or bridge to replace the visible portion of the missing teeth.